Skip to main content

 • Skin redness that does not fade

-• Early signs of pressure sores
+• Early signs of pressure injuries

 • Persistent discomfort or pain